AaronV77/Bourne_Again_and_Again_Shell/README.md

 ## Warnings

 I have only tested the system on the latest release of Mac which is “High Sierra”, Centos 7, and Ubuntu 16.10.
 There are bugs on the Mac side because of my lack of testing, and still some on Linux.
-I have a rough "tab auto complete mechanism" in place, but it does not have all the capabilities that the bash one has.
 Lastly the commands that I have created within the system override the Linux versions.
 For example, the command "find" in Thursday will not take the same arguments as the comand "find" in a normal Linux Terminal.
 Here is a list of Thursday's commands:

 back
 bash